Postwar

 At Nelson Mandela’s inauguration, a Hebrew prayer was incited by Rabbi Cyril Harris.
 Mandela appointed two Jews to his first cabinet, Joe Slovo and Ronald Kasrils, both members of the ANC and the SACP (South African Communist Party).
 See Mandela and the Jews.
 Slovo was a commander of Umkhonto we Sizwe, classified as a terrorist group by the United States, that engaged in multiple acts of violence against the South African government during the era of apartheid.
 With the ANC in power, South Africa slipped into perpetual cycles of poverty, violence, and corruption.
 Though violence and discrimination against whites increased, they were excused by the ANC.
 Mandela was a Mason.

-1994 – Amazon.com is founded by Jeff Bezos.
+1994 – Amazon.com was founded by Jeff Bezos.

 1996 – Texaco settles racial discrimination lawsuit for $176 million.